quentin-dev/gba-butano-starter-template/README.md

-# GBA JAM 2021
+# GBA Butano Starter Template

-This my entry for GBA Jam 2021, it currently does not have a name.
+This is a starter template to createa GBA game with Butano.

 ## Building the game